james-ols/hugo/site/content/_index.md

     text: >-
       The CollectionsBase repository.

-      We have XSLT based pipelines for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL datastores.
+      We have import processes for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL datastores.
 With one click, the native export from these systems load into CollectionsBase.